gustavosobral/notes_exercises/udemy/go_complete_devs_guide/notes.md

 ## Custom types and Receivers

-Receivers set up method on variables that we create
+Method receivers set up method on variables that we create

 ## Type conversion